 How to do a theme study and cover the 8 KLAs

-Homeschooling affords so many learning opportunities and themed or unit studies are an excellent way to follow your child’s interests or get away from textbooks.
+Homeschooling affords so many learning opportunities and themed or unit studies are an excellent way to follow your child’s interests without using textbooks, and still teach the 8 key learning areas.
 Themed studies are the perfect way to utilise living books and include all your children simultaneously.

 Even if you are not using textbooks but are teaching using a specific method, changing methods periodically is a good way to train both yourself and your children to be agile learners.

 The 8 Key Learning Areas (KLAs) are listed below and explanations of how you can cover them.
 For elaboration on each KLA, check the Australian Curriculum.

 The trick to a successful unit study is linking all your learning areas to each other and integrating them under one theme, and to make it the right length so as not bore your children with overkill.
 The latter is easy to fall into, so you will have to be clued in to when to stop if things are getting too much.
 You can always entwine the things you haven’t covered in a similar unit down the track.

 Before you get started on any unit study, go to your library and borrow every relevant book you can.

 You can do just one of these or all of them, depending on how long you intend to do your themed study and whether you will be doing other English lessons.